ringtailsoftware/uvm32/README.md

 }
 ```

-The [RISC-V SBI] is not followed (https://github.com/riscv-non-isa/riscv-sbi-doc/blob/master/riscv-sbi.adoc), a simpler approach is taken.
+The [RISC-V SBI](https://github.com/riscv-non-isa/riscv-sbi-doc/blob/master/riscv-sbi.adoc) is not followed, a simpler approach is taken.

 ## syscalls